 I.G.
-Investment Management, Ltd. is the Manager and Trustee of the Fund.
-I.G.
-Investment Management, Ltd. and/or Mackenzie Investments Europe Limited acts as Portfolio Advisor(s) to the Fund.
-In some cases, Mackenzie Financial Corporation and/or Mackenzie Investments Asia Limited has been engaged as sub-advisor to provide investment services to the Fund.
+Investment Management, Ltd. is the Administrative Manager (or "Manager") and Trustee of the Fund.
+The Portfolio Advisor refers to either the Manager, Mackenzie Investments Europe Limited (Dublin, Ireland), or both, depending on the context (collectively, the Portfolio Advisors).
 The Fund is distributed by Investors Group Financial Services Inc. and Investors Group Securities Inc. (collectively, the "Distributors").
 These companies are, indirectly, wholly owned subsidiaries of IGM Financial Inc.

 IGM Financial Inc. is a subsidiary of Power Corporation of Canada.
 Companies related to Power Corporation of Canada are therefore considered affiliates of the Trustee, the Manager and the Distributors.
-The Fund may invest in certain securities within the Power Group of Companies, subject to certain governance criteria, and these holdings, as at the end of the period, have been identified on the Schedule of Investments for the Fund.
+The Fund may invest in certain securities within the Power Group of Companies, subject to certain governance criteria, and these holdings (If any), as at the end of the period, have been identified on the Schedule of Investments for the Fund.
 Any transactions during the periods, other than transactions with unlisted open-ended mutual funds, were executed through market intermediaries and under prevailing market terms and conditions.